• Advertise

 When: 8 PM – 12:30 AM at Stubb’s

-With a who’s who of the ATX Latin, hip hop and post punk scene, the March 14th free showcase at the legendary Stubbs may be one of the best lineups of the night.
-Featuring the talents of ATX MC CP Loony, Latina trio The Tiarras, local afro/psych/cumbia super group, Carmelo Haze, post-punk glam rockers Urban Heat and Austin hip hop luminary J Soulja.
-A fantastic line up for the low, low price of nothing.
-A must attend!
+With a who’s who of the ATX Latin, hip hop, and post-punk scene, the March 14th free showcase at the legendary Stubbs may be one of the best lineups of the night.
+Featuring the talents of ATX MC CP Loony, Latina trio The Tiarras, local afro/psych/cumbia super group, Carmelo Haze, post-punk glam rockers Urban Heat, and Austin hip hop luminary J Soulja.
+It’s a fantastic lineup for the low, low price of nothing.
+A must-attend!

 Flatstock 84